Jospeh Tan, acting Director of xDigital, shares with the audience how his division builds digital solutions for the Home Team. (Photo: HTX)

-From building robust infrastructure for artificial intelligence (AI) to cutting-edge developments in generative AI to accelerating innovation through AI testing, attendees of HTX’s AI TechXplore (TXP) were treated to invaluable insights to a host of topics by academic and industry experts over two days.
+From building robust infrastructure for artificial intelligence (AI) to cutting-edge developments in generative AI to accelerating innovation through AI testing, attendees of HTX’s AI TechXplore (TXP) were treated to invaluable insights on a host of topics by academic and industry experts over two days.

 Tan Boon Leong, VP/Head of DeepBrain (Data Science & Information) at ST Engineering, kicked off the series with his presentation on how organisations can operationalise AI effectively, including building robust infrastructure for AI initiatives and aligning these initiatives with business objectives and governance frameworks.